jhyang13/UWMadison_Chem864/README.md

 ## Spring 2024: Chem 864 Projects

+This repository contains all the necessary files for the chem 864 course's projects at UW-Madison.
 Let me know if you can have access to my homework or not. ╰(●’◡’●)╮

 ## Quick Introduction:
 - **Name:** Jiahui Yang